Anna decided to freeze her eggs and help another woman become a mother

 The eggs were split 50/50 between myself and the lady that I shared my eggs with.
 Two of my eggs were not mature enough so I got 13 eggs in total which will be enough for at least one round of IVF when the time is right.

 I’m now with a new partner but as we’ve only been together a year we’re not yet looking to start a family.
 Having fertility issues and being 32 now means that having my eggs frozen takes some pressure off the time limit of starting a family.
 I’d like to have another batch of eggs frozen to give us an even better chance once we’re ready.

 Helping another family to conceive never worried me.
 I could have used my savings to freeze my eggs and not share them, but knowing I could help someone with this scheme and keep my savings was an easy decision to make.

 The key benefits of this treatment journey at Herts & Essex Fertility Centre

-We offer a 1 to 1 service.
-All of our patients feel that they could not wish for a higher standard of care and personal attention, whatever the outcome of their treatment.
-They appreciate our personal touch, attention to detail, our accessibility and deep empathy.
-They know we care.
+We offer a one-to-one service.
+Our patients feel that they could not wish for a higher standard of care and personal attention, whatever the outcome of their treatment.
+They appreciate our personal touch, attention to detail, accessibility and deep empathy for their personal circumstances.

 Our very own Egg Donation team

-At the Herts & Essex Fertility Centre, we pride ourselves on having an in-house Egg Donation team which help ease donors experience and allow recipients to find the right donor for them.
-The team ensures that recipients and donors requirement are being matched in a very discreet and confidential manner.
+At the Herts & Essex Fertility Centre, we pride ourselves on having an in-house Egg Donation team which helps ease donors’ experience and allows recipients to find the right donor for them.
+The team ensures that recipients’ and donors’ requirements are being matched in a very discreet and confidential manner.